 - X509_V_ERR_PROXY_CERTIFICATES_NOT_ALLOWED: proxy certificates not allowed, please set the appropriate flag

-Proxy certificates not allowed unless the -allow_proxy_certs option is used.
+Proxy certificates not allowed unless the X509_V_FLAG_ALLOW_PROXY_CERTS flag is set.

 - X509_V_ERR_UNNESTED_RESOURCE: RFC 3779 resource not subset of parent's resources

 See RFC 3779 for details.

 - X509_V_ERR_PATH_LOOP: path loop

 Email address mismatch.